Private convertible tour through Lisbon

 Stop 3

 You won't want to leave this place.
-It is the best viewpoint over Lisbon as you can admire almost all the beautiful and dazzling places from there.
+It's the best viewpoint over Lisbon, as you can admire almost all of its beautiful and dazzling sights from there.
 Amazing at sunset.
 Very romantic too.

 4